Why did we open-source our inference engine? Read the post

 What GPUs does SIE support?
 SIE supports A100-40GB, A100-80GB, L4, and L4-spot instances on AWS and GCP.
 Spot instances further reduce cost.

 Is self-hosted inference more reliable than managed APIs?
 You control availability, so reliability depends on your infrastructure.
 SIE’s cluster mode supports horizontal scaling and failover.
-The trade-off: you own the ops, but you’re not subject to third-party outages or rate limits.
+The trade-off is that you own the ops, but you’re not subject to third-party outages or rate limits.

 Contact us